 Why form a limited company?
 Simply put, it will protect you from running into financial trouble if your business doesn’t pan out quite the way you’re hoping.

 When forming a limited company, your B&B will become its own distinct entity in legal terms.
 This means that you will be granted what’s called “limited liability”, which means you can only be held liable for company debts up to the value of your shares in your company.
 And as most shares are generally given a low nominal value, your personal finances will be kept safe if your bed and breakfast generates unsustainable debts.

 If you’re keen on learning more information about limited companies and why you should think about setting one up for your B&B business, consult our blog.

 Depending upon the size of your new B&B business, you may also want to think about taking on staff.
 Generally speaking, B&Bs with more than four guest rooms typically require some form of additional help.
 Staff may include cleaners, cooks, administrators, maintenance, or anything in between – on either a full-time or part-time basis.

 But if you do plan on taking on any staff members, you will have a set of basic regulations you’ll need to follow as an employer.
 The UK Government website offers comprehensive guidance on employment rules and all the legal obligations you’ll be expected to adhere to if you pay anyone to carry out work at your new establishment.

-Just like any other business owner, if you choose to start a bed and breakfast, you will need to think long and hard about the type of insurance coverage you choose to invest in.
-After all, by opting for comprehensive insurance coverage, you’ll be able to both protect your investment and offer your guests a safe and brilliant holiday experience.
+Just like any other business owner, if you’re starting a bed and breakfast, you will need to think long and hard about the type of insurance coverage you choose to invest in.
+After all, by opting for comprehensive business insurance coverage, you’ll be able to both protect your investment and offer your guests a safe and brilliant holiday experience.